ZeanQin/zeanqin.github.io/_posts/2019-10-02-azure-functions.md

 The script files are compiled on the fly and can be programmed in the Azure portal.
 However, it's better to precompile the functions into an DLL (the class library).

 With the pre-compiled approach, a `function.json` file will get automatically created for each function and will point to the function in the DLL that implements the function.
+This approach uses attributes (provided by the `Microsoft.NET.Sdk.Functions` package) to hold information about the triggers and bindings.

 ## Azure Functions Core Tools